Social Icons

 Directed by Lau Kar-Leung

 After I finished watching this film, I started it again and watched it one more time.
 This is the best martial arts film out there—there’s none like it.
 The fluidity in the moves by none other than the Drunken Master himself, Jackie Chan, is something you have to see to understand why it’s considered great.
 The story and the wonderful acting of the late Anita Mui (as Ling, Wong Fei Hung’s stepmother) were also enough to keep you glued to the screen.
+Although I have to say, the pacing, can feel a bit off at times, especially when the story slows down between the action scenes.

 This is the second collaboration between Jackie Chan and Anita Mui, the first being Miracles (1989).
 Their last collaboration was Rumble in the Bronx (1995).

 The movie isn’t a continuation of Jackie Chan’s Drunken Master (1978).
-This was Chan’s first traditional-style martial arts film since Dragon Lord (1981), and it was done to perfection.
+This was Chan’s first traditional-style martial arts film since Dragon Lord (1981), and it was done to near perfection.
 Every fight scene leaves you wondering, “How the hell did he do that?”
 Americans have adopted martial arts into their movies, but I haven’t seen any that can overthrow what Jackie Chan delivered in this film.
 Whether you call it Drunken Master II or The Legend of Drunken Master, this is a movie that practically everyone who’s seen it has loved.
 And if you haven’t seen it, where have you been all these years?

 The movie is set in the early 20th century and follows the Chinese folk hero Wong Fei Hung (Jackie Chan), who is on his way home with his father by train.
 He hides (when his father’s back is turned) some of their wares in the luggage of first-class passengers.
 When he goes to retrieve it, he runs into a man who’s also retrieving an item from the same luggage.
 They get into a fight, and each ends up with the other’s item.